Bio

 Lucy has successfully authored and delivered over 12 full length publications on innovative architecture, urban design, adaptive masterplanning and creative placemaking including the Meridian Water Placebook for Enfield Council (2018-), and the 313 page book Masterplanning Futures, for Routledge, 2012, which won the Urban Design Group Book of the Year Award, 2014; Recoded City: Co-creating urban futures, with Thomas Ermacora (Routledge, 2016); New Arcadians: emerging UK architects (Merrell, 2012), and Anglo Files: UK architecture’s rising generation (Thames & Hudson, 2005).
 She has been editorial director for over 30 publications including 4D Hyperlocal: a Cultural Toolkit for the Open-Source City (Wiley/AD), Home Front (Wiley/AD) on new public housing.
 Lucy’s publications are based on her original international research, including field trips to locations such as Chengdu; Queensland; Copenhagen; NYC; Mexico City; São Paulo; Rio; Istanbul; and Tokyo, as well as across the UK.

-Lucy has scouted out and managed the participation of many innovative global creative talents in architecture, design, art and film, in the numerous cultural events she has initiated globally.
+Lucy has scouted out and managed the participation of many innovative global creative talents in architecture, urban design, landscape architecture, art, interactive media arts, film, cultural history, economics and sociology in the numerous events she has curated globally.

 Lucy fosters debate and reflection on many interrelated aspects of liveable urbanism through her writings, exhibitions, talks and chairing of events.
+Her webzine Urbanista.org on liveable urbanism features several special thematic issues she has created, from sustainable urbanism to participatory placemaking.
+As part of these, she has written essays as well as commissioned other writers to contribute to.
+Urban Manifesto, her series of talks curated and chaired with urbanist Prathima Manohar – a global village of lively debate on the future of the city was livestreamed throughout the pandemic.
 In an interview for Forbes in summer 2018 she discusses new community-led models for planning and architecture addressing the UK housing crisis.

 She has chaired numerous roundtables, most recently Dugnad Days – Sletteløkka, at the Oslo Architecture Triennale (2022).
-Her chairing includes the Temple Bar London online talks series (2020-22) and in-person talks at Temple Bar; the Urban Manifesto online series (2020-2021) with Prathima Manohar, the Softspace conference at Tate Modern, Spaced Out at the ICA London.
+Her chairing includes the Temple Bar London online talks series (2020-22) and in-person talks at Temple Bar; the Urban Manifesto online series (2020-2021) with Prathima Manohar, and two international conferences, Softspace at Tate Modern, and Spaced Out at the ICA London supported by Arts Council England.

 She continues to regularly review a wide range of buildings, building types and urban plans nationally and internationally in the course of her consultancy work and for the specialist media.
 Read her discussion of the award-winning planning project Rectory Farm in Hounslow by Carmody Groarke and Vogt Architects in the April 2018 issue of Architectural Review here, and her critical analysis of Grenfell for Roca Gallery, Sept 2018 here.

-Lucy is a judge of international design competitions such as the AJ Architecture Awards, RIBA London Awards, ArchMarathon and the LEAF Awards.
-She provides extensive specialist guidance to clients nationally through her work as a Built Environment Expert for the Design Council, as a member of the Enfield Place and Design Quality Panel, Lambeth Design Review Panel, the Brent Design Review Panel and the Yorkshire Design Review Service, and formerly as a member of the London Legacy Development Corporation Quality Review Panel (2012-13), Scientific Committee of the Institut pour la Ville en movement, Paris (2012-16), and as a Renaissance Advocate for Yorkshire Forward, Leeds (2007-10).
+Lucy is a judge of international design competitions including the Inspiring Future Generations Awards (Thornton Education Trust); the AJ Architecture Awards, RIBA London Awards, ArchMarathon and the LEAF Awards 2013.
+She provides extensive specialist guidance to clients nationally through her work as chair, Lambeth Design Review Panel, as a member of the Enfield Place and Design Quality Panel, and formerly as a member of the London Legacy Development Corporation Quality Review Panel (2012-13), Brent Design Review Panel (2016-18); Expert Specialist for the Design Council (to 2024); Scientific Committee of the Institut pour la Ville en movement, Paris (2012-16), and as a Renaissance Advocate for Yorkshire Forward, Leeds (2007-10).
 She has worked as a professor for Syracuse University’s London branch (Architecture Department) and been a guest critic for numerous academic juries nationally and internationally.

-Both independently and together with architect Alex Furunes, Lucy stages brainstorming and making workshops to promote awareness and skills in participatory design among community groups, local authority staff, developers, students and academic teachers.
-They developed Dugnad Days, a community placemaking project based in a suburb of Oslo selected for the Oslo Architecture Triennale 2019.
+Both independently and together with Norwegian architect Alex Furunes (founder, Eriksson Furunes Architects), Lucy stages brainstorming and making workshops to promote awareness and skills in participatory design among community groups, local authority staff, developers, students and academic teachers.
+Together they developed Dugnad Days, a community placemaking project based in a suburb of Oslo selected to be shown as an exhibit at both the Oslo Architecture Triennale 2019 and 2022.